Rodrick0209/ISEP-LAPR2-22-23/docs/Sprint-C/US013/01.requirements-engineering/Readme.md

 **Input Data:**

 * Typed data:
-	* a reference,
-	* a designation,
-	* an informal description
-	* a technical description
-	* an estimated duration
-	* an estimated cost
+	* none

 * Selected data:
-	* Classifying task category
+	* Menu option to list all employees

 **Output Data:**

-* List of existing task categories
-* (In)Success of the operation
+* List of all employees of the network, grouped by store.

 ### 1.6.
 System Sequence Diagram (SSD)